-This cohort is designed for teacher candidates who speak and write French and wish to specialize in teaching French Immersion, Core French or Intensive French at the elementary level.
+This cohort is designed for teacher candidates who wish to specialize in teaching French as a second language (French immersion and intensive French) or French as a first language (in a Francophone school) at the elementary level.
 Most courses are delivered and assignments are completed in French.
 This allows teacher candidates to continue to develop their proficiency while in the program.
-All Grades 5 to 8 teachers in British Columbia may teach Core French (usually taught as two lessons per week); whereas, French Immersion and Intensive French are programs of choice in which French is the language of instruction.

 This Indigenous Education cohort is open to all teacher candidates who are keen to develop deeper understandings and innovative approaches that advance Indigenous education perspectives, content, and pedagogies in teaching and learning.
 This thematic cohort aims to prepare teacher candidates for the changing educational landscape that prioritizes Canadian Indigenous education in the curriculum, practices, and policies of schooling, and to work respectfully with parents, Indigenous community members and organizations.

-Please note that there is a mandatory orientation session during the week before the program begins in September.
+Please note that there is a mandatory August orientation session during the week before the program begins.
+More information to follow.

-The middle years school setting celebrates adolescents’ talents and supports their learning during important transitional years.
-This context enables students to gradually prepare for the demands of the secondary school while recognizing their unique developmental needs.
+The middle years school setting celebrates young adolescents’ talents and supports their learning during important transitional years.
+The middle school context enables students to gradually prepare for the demands of the secondary school while recognizing and attending to their unique developmental needs.

 The Explorations program is another unique aspect of middle schools.
 For part of every day, students attend Explorations classes taught by teachers in subject areas such as: art, drama, physical education, music, home economics, technology education, and other areas.
 As a middle school teacher, you have the opportunity to teach in one of the Explorations areas.